-- 2.3.5. disclose sufficient information to enable the other party to understand properly the substance of the party's position, the evidence available to support it and any other material information relevant to the Compensation Claim. - 2.4.
+- 2.3.2. ensure that at appropriate points each parties' position is clearly set out in writing; - 2.3.3. from time to time review their own positions in respect of the Compensation Claim, and to communicate any change in those positions to the other party promptly and in writing; - 2.3.4. consider at all stages whether alternative dispute resolution would assist in resolving either the whole claim or specific issues within the claim (see section 5); and - 2.3.5. disclose sufficient information to enable the other party to understand properly the substance of the party's position, the evidence available to support it and any other material information relevant to the Compensation Claim. - 2.4.
 Parties to a Compensation Claim should ensure that any costs which they incur in relation to the claim are appropriate, reasonable and proportionate to the nature and complexity of the claim.
 Sufficient records should be kept of how costs have been incurred to enable items to be explained and justified if questioned at a later date.
-Parties should be aware that the Tribunal has the power to order a party to pay all or part of another party's costs of a Reference.
-Further information on costs is contained in the Rules and the Tribunal explanatory leaflet for compulsory purchase compensation, land compensation disputes and other references.5
+Parties should be aware that the Tribunal has the power to order a party to pay all or part of another party's costs of a Reference where land has been compulsorily acquired or injuriously affected.
+The Tribunal may not make costs orders in other types of Reference.
+Further information on costs is contained in the Rules and the Tribunal explanatory leaflet for compulsory purchase compensation, land compensation disputes and other references.4